WHAT ARE THE RISKS OF REIKI?

 Let's take a look at each of these issues:

-Professional Conduct: In terms of professional responsibilities, Reiki Practitioners fall under the umbrella of non-healthcare professionals and are therefore are captured by the 'National code of conduct for general health workers' and the State equivalents.
-The code means that Practitioners cannot provide services that they are not trained for.
-This provides some protection to consumers.
+Professional Conduct: Reiki Practitioners fall under the umbrella of non-healthcare professionals and are therefore are captured by the 'National code of conduct for general health workers' and the State equivalents.
+The code ensures that Practitioners don't provide services that they are not trained for as well as holding them to a standard of professional care.
+This provides protection to consumers.
 I would stay away from any practitioner who is unfamiliar with the Code as it may suggest inadequate training.
-There are also optional Associations that Reiki Practitioners can join (The Australian Reiki Alliance and Reiki Australia) which require a standard of training in order to be eligible for membership and they also oversee professional conduct as an added layer of security for clients.

 Embracing the Nature of Reiki and It's Approach To Healing

-Reiki is not like taking a pill at a required dose to produce the desired effect.
-If people want that, they can go to a doctor.
-When people come to Reiki, they are coming to it as an alternative approach to mainstream approaches and in that respect, there must be some acceptance for the fact that it operates quite different to mainstream approaches.
+When people come to Reiki, it is important that there is an appreciation and acceptance for the fact that it operates quite different to mainstream approaches.
 Reiki can vary widely from person to person, even with the same ailment or issue.
-Reiki targets the area of most need and that may not necessarily be the precise thing that has brought you to Reiki.
+Reiki practitioners understand the energy supports where it is most needed for the individual.
 This can often translate to some people, that Reiki is not efficacious.

 Reiki must be understood as a holistic healing modality.
 Holistic means that it treats the mind, body and spirit as a whole being and using its Higher Intelligence, Reiki goes to where the Reiki is most needed.
 This will be unique for every individual and will be different for every session of one individual.
 Say two people come with the same issue, Reiki may work on healing two very different aspects of their being, even if on the surface, for example, both come with an injured knee.
 Perhaps once will ease the pain of the knee and the other will release emotions or work on anxiety.
 Whatever Reiki deems to be most in need of healing, is where Reiki will facilitate healing.